Cinnamon Roll Bites

 Center of the Cinnamon Roll

-Cinnabon has a menu item called “Center of the Cinnamon Roll”.
+Cinnabon has a menu item called “Center of the Roll”.
 I’ve had them and to be honest, I was less than impressed.
-I have no idea how they actually make them, but to me, they tasted like day old Cinnabon’s that they tried to revive by pouring some cinnamon syrup and glaze over.
+I have no idea how they actually make the cinna bites, but to me, they tasted like day old Cinnabon’s that they tried to revive by pouring some cinnamon syrup and glaze over.

-I knew I could do better, so this is our center-of-the-cinnamon-roll dessert.
+I knew I could do better, so this is our cinnabites dessert.
 There are several steps and it takes a bit of time, but I’ll give tips for shortcuts below.
+You can do this and it is totally worth it!

 cinnamon roll bites in a skillet